Jessicashinjo/python-milestones/03-database-driven-applications/exercises/DBS_VET_CLINIC.md

 ```
 mkdir -p ~/workspace/python/exercises/vet-clinic && cd $_
-sqlite3 vetclinic.db
+django-admin startproject vetclinic
 ```

-## Instructions
+## Requirements

-This exercise mocks the operations of a Veterinarian's office.
+Make a Django application that helps with the operation of a Veterinarian's office.
 The office needs software that keeps track of their animal patients, human owners and the primary veterinarian for each animal.
-Make a Django application that responds with a web page containing a list of pets with the following properties:

 1. Pet name
 2. Animal type